UtkarshTheDev/HomeMeal/project-docs/Backend-Guidelines.md

 ---
 description: This document outlines the backend architecture of the HomeMeal App, a subscription-based meal ordering and delivery platform.
 The backend is built using Supabase, a managed PostgreSQL database service that provides real-time capabilities, authentication, and serverless functions.
 The purpose of this document is to detail the architecture, API endpoints, data models, database schemas, and server logic.
-It also explains how the backend interacts with the frontend, ensures scalability, and provides a comprehensive view of the user flow from the backend’s perspective.
+It also explains how the backend interacts with the frontend, ensures scalability, and provides a comprehensive view of the user flow from the backend's perspective.
 globs:
 alwaysApply: true
 ---

 # Backend Structure Document for HomeMeal App

 ## 1. Introduction

 This document outlines the backend architecture of the HomeMeal App, a subscription-based meal ordering and delivery platform.
 The backend is built using Supabase, a managed PostgreSQL database service that provides real-time capabilities, authentication, and serverless functions.
 The purpose of this document is to detail the architecture, API endpoints, data models, database schemas, and server logic.
-It also explains how the backend interacts with the frontend, ensures scalability, and provides a comprehensive view of the user flow from the backend’s perspective.
+It also explains how the backend interacts with the frontend, ensures scalability, and provides a comprehensive view of the user flow from the backend's perspective.

 ## 2. Architecture Overview

-The backend architecture is designed around Supabase’s ecosystem, leveraging its features to manage data, authentication, real-time updates, and automated processes.
+The backend architecture is designed around Supabase's ecosystem, leveraging its features to manage data, authentication, real-time updates, and automated processes.
 The key components include:

 ### Database: PostgreSQL, hosted on Supabase, serves as the primary data store.